ecmwf/metview-docs/docs/confluence/data_part_1.rst

 GRIB file.
 In this case we have 6 fields (messages) in the file, each represented by a row in the message list on the left-hand side.
 The right-hand side shows detailed meta-information for the selected message, presented in a number of different ways (try changing between **Tree view** and **Plain text**; try different **Dump modes**).
 You can sort the fields by clicking on the different column headers.
-The GRIB Examiner can be customised \u2013 see the extra tasks for this chapter, as this is an advanced topic.
+The GRIB Examiner can be customised - see the extra tasks for this chapter, as this is an advanced topic.

 Filtering GRIB Data
 ===================

 Metview provides powerful data filtering capabilities.
-Let\u2019s take our ztuv.grb file and extract the forecast and analysis data separately from it.
+Let's take our ztuv.grb file and extract the forecast and analysis data separately from it.

 .. image:: ../_static/data_part_1/grib-filter-icon-editor.png